rdswift/OpenPost/README.md

 The url for the action field in the html form.

 - *{bool}* OpenPost.**written**
 An indicator as to whether or not the html file has already been written.
+*(Depricated since v0.3)*

 ### Methods